-A view supportive of strong patent rights and high levels of compensation based upon lost profits was presented by Professor Martin Adelman.
+A view supportive of strong patent rights and high levels of remuneration based upon lost profits was presented by Professor Martin Adelman.
+94 will get them free of those costs. . . .

-... the patent system is designed to require that each generation pay for research and development costs associated with the development of new drugs with the understanding that the next generation will get them free of those costs....
 The TRIPS agreement permits compulsory licensing, but only if the licensee pays a royalty equal to adequate damages.
-If those damages are the actual damages, which of course is the only type of damage award that would be adequate, then compulsory licensing is only useful when the patent owner is unwilling or unable to provide a sufficient supply of a need drug. ...
+If those damages are the actual damages, which of course is the only type of damage award that would be adequate, then compulsory licensing is only useful when the patent owner is unwilling or unable to provide a sufficient supply of a need drug. . . .
 If the patent owner is willing and able to supply the needed drug, there is no economic advantage to purchasing it elsewhere using the mechanism of a compulsory license or using the power of eminent domain possessed by governments such as ours.
 Of course it may turn out that even these low prices are too high for the low-income countries.
 In such a case there is the need for a subsidy, but that is that same situation as we have in the absence of patent protection and should be solved in the same way.
-If, of course, a pharmaceutical company refuses to sell its patented pharmaceutical in a lowincome country at its profit maximizing price which would, of course, be a low price, then there should be a compulsory licensing remedy with damages based on the profit-maximizing low price.
+If, of course, a pharmaceutical company refuses to sell its patented pharmaceutical in a low-income country at its profit maximizing price which would, of course, be a low price, then there should be a compulsory licensing remedy with damages based on the profit-maximizing low price.95